-- 1. Position the footboard assembly onto the wheelchair frame so that the mounting holes in the wheelchair frame align with the desired mounting holes in the footboard assembly. - 2.
-Install the quick release pin by depressing the button while sliding the pin In.
-Make sure the detent balls are fully released and protruding past the outer edge of the tube.
+- 1. Position the footboard assembly onto the wheelchair frame so that the mounting hole in the wheelchair frame aligns with the desired mounting hole in the footboard assembly. - 2.
+Install the quick release pin by depressing the button while sliding the pin in.
+Ensure that the detent balls of the quick release pin are fully released and protruding past the outer edge of the tube (Detail "A" of FIGURE 8.1).

-FIGURE 15.1 Removing/Installing the Footboard Assembly
+FIGURE 8.1 Removing/Installing the Footboard Assembly